ARMO adds CIS EKS benchmark

 The attack surface of Kubernetes refers to the various areas of a Kubernetes cluster that are vulnerable to an attack.
 These areas, or attack surfaces, can be grouped as follows:

-In recent years, Kubernetes has been adopted by numerous organizations, and more complex architectures have come into play as a result.
-This level of adoption has also increased the attack surface of Kubernetes clusters and led to the attack surface becoming more diverse and harder to control due to increasing numbers of Kubernetes clusters being deployed in multicloud and hybrid-cloud environments.
+As Kubernetes adoption has grown, so have new use cases which drive more complex architectures This level of adoption has also increased the attack surface of Kubernetes clusters and led to it becoming more diverse and harder to control.
+This is the direct result of increasing numbers of Kubernetes clusters being deployed in multicloud and hybrid-cloud environments.
 Thus, organizations must implement robust security controls and continuous monitoring in order to protect their Kubernetes stack from potential attacks.

 Compliance in Kubernetes is a complex beast, due to the architectural characteristics of the cloud and the limitations of current compliance tools.
 This section will first discuss difficulties related to the dynamic and ephemeral features of Kubernetes and then look at existing compliance tools’ limitations, before suggesting ways to overcome these limitations.

-Kubernetes clusters are commonly used for complex, cloud-native applications that use microservices.
-Their architectural complexity makes compliance across the entire environment a challenge; there may be multiple interconnected components to consider.
+Kubernetes clusters are commonly used for complex applications that use microservices.
+Their architectural complexity makes compliance across the entire environment a challenge; there are often multiple interconnected components to consider.

 Pods and containers in a Kubernetes cluster are ephemeral, meaning that they are typically created and destroyed quickly and frequently.
 This transient state makes it challenging to maintain consistent compliance across the entire stack, as resources may be added or removed without proper oversight.